 - Thoughts preventing, hurting, or slowing down your real estate investing ability may likely be bad.

-Pro Tip: Make sure to network with other real estate investors here on BiggerPockets.
-Join the forums here to chat and ask questions regularly.
+Pro tip: Make sure to network with other real estate investors here on BiggerPockets.
+Join the forums to chat and ask questions regularly.

 Becoming a competent and profitable real estate investor takes a good deal of time and daily effort.
-If you choose to take on the responsibility and burden of becoming a successful real estate investor, then you are eliminating free time to dedicate to other areas of your life or another side business, hobby, or social group.
+If you choose to take on the responsibility and burden of becoming a successful real estate investor, then you are eliminating free time to dedicate to other areas of your life.
 Be prepared for early mornings and long nights, as well as stepping outside of your comfort zone on a daily basis.

-Pro Tip: Over the years, I have seen many well-meaning folks squander the effort they place into their real estate investing businesses, only to receive little to no results.
+Pro tip: Over the years, I have seen many well-meaning folks squander the effort they place into their real estate investing businesses, only to receive little to no results.
 These folks are not lazy; however, they are not committed or focused in real estate currently.
-If you know that you do not have one hour or more of free time multiple days per week, then perhaps your time would be best spent with a more realistic and appropriate side business or hobby.
+If you know that you do not have one hour or more of free time multiple days a week, then focus on a more realistic and appropriate side business or hobby.

 Many of us already understand the importance of choosing a specialty while real estate investing.
 It is a foolish real estate investor who aims to be an expert in every real estate specialty.
 It is important to be happy in life, and your real estate investing business is part of your life.
 Make sure you choose a niche that suits you best.